 2) Increased world trade and low labor costs in developing areas have resulted in competitive prices from imported goods and incited an emphasis on improving productivity.

-3) There was an over-capacity of capital equipment in many U.S. factories, so there was less need for investment in new machinery (which would have raised the cost of making products).
+3) There was an over-capacity of capital equipment in many U.S. factories, especially as jobs went elsewhere, so there was less need for investment in new machinery (which would have raised the cost of making products).

 4) Consumers are price-wise in their shopping for bargains.

-5) Now we are in a world-wide recession or depression, with high unemployment and a low price of oil.
+5) Now we are in a world-wide depression, with high unemployment and a low price of oil.
 These conditions cause other prices to remain low or be reduced.

 The temporary deflation we have experienced may have been assisted by the TICK financiers.
 It allowed them more time to gather up available assets at bargain prices, and low interest rates, while stemming a consumer uproar over the economic downturn with some price relief.